 The Sun announced Page Three’s return with the words “We’ve had a mammary lapse,” which appeared to mock those who had hoped to see its demise.

 Not only are feminists still fighting for equality in terms of anti-Page Three campaigns, equal pay and slut-shaming along with a host of other issues, but now they also have to work to derail the ‘man-hating feminazi’ stigma associated with the movement.

 Nadia Jamaa added: “It’s something I feel is still really important in today’s society, where women still face inequality or discrimination.
 Some people do say that feminism is a ‘loaded’ term, which I understand, but I think part of this idea of it being loaded comes from stereotypes and unconscious discrimination.”

 The primary focus of feminism is equality across all genders including cis, trans, male, female and gender fluid.
 Not only is the cause of women’s rights, but also the rights of all individuals.

-Robyn Minshall and Ellie Priest noted: “It is essential in feminism to recognise that women themselves are not exempt from being oppressors.
-White, heterosexual, middle-class, cisgender women must recognise their inherently privileged status, which benefits from the social institutions of racism, classism, cissexism and heteronormativity.”
+Robyn Minshall and Ellie Priest noted: “It is essential in feminism to recognize that women themselves are not exempt from being oppressors.
+White, heterosexual, middle-class, transgender women must recognize their inherently privileged status, which benefits from the social institutions of racism, class ism, sexism and heterosexuality.”